Saturday, August 16, 2014

 My father-in-law died from the effects of COPD.
 For the several years left after his diagnosis, he chose not to actively participate in making his lungs stronger.
 I don't know if he did this with awareness, but the end result was the family surrounded him while he struggled with his last breaths.
 This vigil went on for hours.
 He didn't die until everyone left the room.

 From my perspective, no one human on God's green Earth has a clue what goes on behind someone else's eyeballs.
 There is no stopping a person hell bent on destruction or death.
 Living is a very private choice.
 Which is the whole point.
 Each life plops onto the planet accompanied by free will.
 What they do or don't do with the opportunity is up to the individual.
-No father, mother, sister, daughter, brother, son, friend, doctor or famous comedian's fan, owns the life or death decree of a loved one or entertainer.
+No father, mother, sister, daughter, brother, son, friend, doctor, famous comedian's or storyteller's fan, owns the life or death decree of a loved one or entertainer.
 There is only ownership of self.
 Other's choices are in their own backyard, leaving the end result only to them.

 Choice is singularly individual.